quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 combines them to form the desired Slack alert.

-Copy the code and paste it over the quix_function.py file in your project in the Quix portal.
+Copy the code and paste it over the quix_function.py file in your application in the Quix portal.

 Save it by clicking `CTRL+S` or `Command + S` or click the tick in the top right.